-Dr Stephen Jia Wang Announced as Director of the RCA–IIS Tokyo Design Lab
+Dr Stephen Jia Wang Announced as RCA Director of the RCA–IIS Tokyo Design Lab

 Dr Wang commented: ‘The RCA–IIS Design Lab provides an exciting cross-cultural and cross-disciplinary environment that brings together creatives, scientists and engineers.
 I look forward to continuing the work of the lab towards facilitating the development of meaningful design with social impact, helping to foster a new generation of design-led innovators and exploring questions about the role of design in innovation.’

 The RCA–IIS Tokyo Design Lab was established in January 2017 as a developmental meeting space between commerce and academia, providing room for design innovation, prototyping and product development.
 The lab mixes diverse skillsets and experiences to create a collaborative research space at the intersection of science, engineering and design.
-The ongoing commitment of the RCA to science, technology, engineering, art and mathematics (STEAM), demonstrated by the College’s new Robotics Lab and Intelligent Mobility Design Centre, is reflected by the appointment of Dr Wang as Director, cementing the future of the Lab as a site for world-leading design-led innovation and research.
+The ongoing commitment of the RCA to science, technology, engineering, art and mathematics (STEAM), demonstrated by the College’s new Robotics Lab and Intelligent Mobility Design Centre, is reflected by the appointment of Dr Wang as the RCA's director for the Lab, cementing the future of the Lab as a site for world-leading design-led innovation and research.

 The initial phase of the Lab brought together world-leading staff and graduates from the RCA’s School of Design with expertise in science, technology and engineering from research students and staff at the University of Tokyo.
 Projects developed to date include Chemical Synchronisation, a collaboration with Takeuchi Lab that involved a speculative biological wearable device influenced by the way that plants, animals and insects communicate through chemical signals; and Transparent Intent, a project in collaboration with Y Sato Lab, which used computer-vision technology to predict a future where objects can be controlled subconsciously.